Cubans who joined July protests now face stiff sentences

 Rodríguez, a 34-year-old father of three, joined in.

 Six months later, his family says, Rodríguez is facing up to 28 years in prison.
-He is among scores of people facing stiff sentences in trials this month for their roles in the demonstrations of July 11 and 12, according to relatives and human-rights groups.
+He is among scores of people facing stiff sentences in trials this month for their roles in the demonstrations of July 11 and 12, according to relatives and human rights groups.

 “He’s being accused of sedition, but Maykel never belonged to an organized group,” said his sister, Elaine Rodríguez, who lives in Miami.
 “He’d never previously taken part in any protests — ever.”